wahidonix/godot-4-state-machine-controller/docs/state-machine.md

 **Behavior:**
 - Applies gravity continuously
-- Allows air control for movement
+- Allows camera-relative air control for movement
+- Character rotates to face movement direction while falling
 - Transitions to "idle" or "walking" when landing (based on input)

 **Landing Logic:**